scala/docs.scala-lang/overviews/quasiquotes/type-details.md

     scala> val tq"(..$tpts)" = tup2
     tpts: List[universe.Tree] = List(A, B)

-Analogously `Unit` type is considered to be nullary tuple:
+Analogously the `Unit` type is considered to be a nullary tuple:

     scala> val tq"(..$tpts)" = tq"_root_.scala.Unit"
     tpts: List[universe.Tree] = List()

-It's important to mention that pattern matching of reference to `Unit` is limited to either fully qualified path or a reference that contains symbols. (see [hygiene](/overviews/quasiquotes/hygiene.html))
+It is important to mention that pattern matching a reference to `Unit` is limited to either fully the qualified path or a reference that contains symbols. (see [hygiene](/overviews/quasiquotes/hygiene.html))

 ## Function Type

-Similarly to tuples, function types are a syntactic sugar over `FunctionN` classes:
+Similar to tuples, function types are syntactic sugar over `FunctionN` classes:

     scala> val funtype = tq"(A, B) => C"
     funtype: universe.Tree = _root_.scala.Function2[A, B, C]